unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

-## Add Device to Murano Product
+## Add Device to your project

 1. Add Device to Product in Murano using the Device Identifier (MAC Address)
   ![add device](assets/add_unique_device.png)
   ![not activated](assets/not_activated_devices.png)

-2. If you have used this hardware before with Exosite's Library, restart your Device by either using the boards On/Off Switch or Uploading your Sketch again to the board.
+2. RE-DO Step 11 - Upload the Arduino Sketch to the board again.

-2. Verify Device Provisions using the Arduino Serial Output. if previously used and may have a old CIK (private device API key) stored in it's non-volatile memory (EEPROM).
+2. Verify Device Provisions using the Arduino Serial Output.
+If previously used, it may have an old CIK (private device API key) stored in it's non-volatile memory (EEPROM).

    ![activation log](assets/debug_output_activation_text.png)

-3. View Device Resources (click on device)
+3. Click on your device to make sure data is showing up

    ![device resources](assets/device_resources_new_data.png)

 ## Run the Product Dashboard Developer Tool